Monesy98/Happ-Proxy/README.md

 # Happ-Proxy
-Application designed for convenient proxy server management
+Application designed for convenient proxy server management, powered by the robust Xray core.